The most famous sights in Paris

 Venus

-Notre-Dame Cathedral - an iconic Gothic cathedral built in the 12th century.
+Notre-Dame Cathedral - An iconic Gothic cathedral built in the 12th century.
 It is famous for its impressive architectural style, extensive stained glass windows and famous bells.
 Unfortunately, the cathedral was seriously damaged by fire in 2019.
-Currently, work is underway to reconstruct it…
+It was reopened at the end of 2024.
+Notre-Dame Cathedral was saved by author Victor Hugo with his novel "Notre Dame de Paris", which drew attention to its poor condition and need for renovation.

 Notre Dame